 Although it may not be as crucial as performance or reliability, it’s best to start thinking about scalability right from the start.
 “Scalable” has been an industry buzzword for years now, and chances are you’ve heard it a lot.
 But what does it mean for you, exactly?

 Hosting is scalable when you can easily upgrade your plan and get more resources as your business grows and there is more demand for your website.
 With shared hosting, the idea of scalability is just that — an idea.
 That means you can’t count on your shared hosting server to improve even if you do upgrade your plan.
 That’s because of the way shared hosting is structured.
-All resources can be drained by other users, and there is not much you or even the administrator can do to prevent it.
+All resources can be drained by other users, and it is not much you or even the administrator can do to prevent it.

 In VPS hosting, however, you can easily switch to a plan with more resources at any time.
 But, of course, some users make the mistake of choosing a plan that can’t even meet a beginner website’s demands.
 In such cases, they’ll usually have a bad hosting experience, which they may blame the provider or VPS hosting in general.
 So, if you’re not sure which VPS plan to get, make sure to consult our support team before deciding on one.

 Now, we have come to the point many beginners consider the most vital.
-How much should hosting your own website cost you?
+How much should host your own website cost you?
 That’s one of those questions that can’t be answered without going into some details about what you want from your website and hosting provider.
 I will, however, discuss some widespread misunderstandings that can derail your selection process.

 Let’s start with some facts.
 Here’s one: shared hosting costs less than VPS hosting.
 In fact, it is the cheapest type of hosting that I know of.
 That it’s cheap is not really a surprise because the provider is selling the resources of a single server to dozens of users.
 If you settle for shared hosting, you may expect to pay anything between $5-15/Month.
 Pretty low, right?
 Well, maybe not.
 Let’s hold the judgment on that for a little while.